-Additional measures to reduce the uncertainty of plausible attainment, and/or provide contingency for attainment\
+Additional measures to reduce the uncertainty of plausible attainment, and/or provide contingency for attainment

 - Refinery Rules

 - New USEPA Control Technique Guidelines (CTGs)

-- Case by case VOC and NOx Emission Limit Determinations
+- Case by case VOC and NO_x Emission Limit Determinations

 - High Electric Demand Day Program

 - Petroleum Storage Tank Rule

 - Diesel Idling Rule

 - Diesel Inspection and Maintenance Program

 - Municipal Waste Combustors Rule

 - New Source Review

 The USEPA has committed to implement additional emission control measures.
-Specifically, the USEPA recently proposed new nonroad engine standards.
-This effort should provide additional emission reductions for 2009 and beyond.
-While New Jersey's attainment demonstration does not rely on further emission reductions from this measure, the implementation of this measure will help reduce the uncertainty of New Jersey's demonstration of attainment and will benefit air quality.
-New Jersey expects the USEPA to promulgate this measure in a timely fashion so that emission reductions can be achieved by the 2009 ozone season.
-Finally, New Jersey commits, as part of this final State Implementation Plan (SIP) revision, to implement a number of future control measures that will result in emission reductions post-2010.
+Specifically, the USEPA recently proposed new non-road engine standards and expects to propose a new national aerosol coatings rule in the near future.
+Both of these efforts should provide additional emission reductions for 2009 and beyond.
+While New Jersey's attainment demonstration does not rely on further emission reductions from these measures, the implementation of these measures will help reduce the uncertainty of New Jersey's demonstration of attainment and will benefit air quality.
+New Jersey expects the USEPA to promulgate these measures in a timely fashion so that emission reductions can be achieved by the 2009 ozone season.
+Finally, New Jersey commits, as part of this proposed State Implementation Plan (SIP) Revision, to implement a number of future control measures that will result in emission reductions post-2010.
 These longer-term measures will provide:

-- the regulated community with certainty and time to identify the necessary funding to install control equipment, modify their products or usage patterns, and/or take other actions to implement pollution prevention strategies; and, - additional reductions, which would be relied upon should the state not attain by 2010. - Additional public health protection, especially in view of health scientist and USEPA scientists' recommendation for a more protective ozone NAAQS.
+- the regulated community with certainty and time to identify the necessary funding to install control equipment, modify their products or usage patterns, and/or take other actions to implement pollution prevention strategies; and,

-\ These measures were not included in the regional modeling for 2009.
+^{} These measures were not included in the regional modeling for 2009.